Tips on How to Prepare for Professional Body Waxing

 Think about your own personal hygiene before deciding which you prefer.
 Many people feel cleaner with the Brazilian wax, but there are many who feel they sweat more without the protection of hair in certain areas and experience a struggle with body odor.
 For those of you who fear sweating and body odor, the bikini wax may be the one you want.

-The bikini wax is less expensive saving you some money and may take more maintenance on your part, but it is minimal.
+- The bikini wax is less expensive, saving you some money.
+It may take more maintenance on your part, but it is minimal.

-The Brazilian wax is going to be more expensive, but for many well worth the money, and is going to take little if any maintenance.
+- The Brazilian wax is going to be more expensive, but for many, it's well worth the money, and it's going to take little if any maintenance.

 Nose Waxing and Lip Waxing